jefflangtech/newsletter-signup/README.md

 3. Design system - the readme file provided didn't seem to match (0:23)
 4. Create a task list (0:10)
 5. HTML and styles for mobile view (1:35)
+6.
+7. Email validation with regex (2:45) - also implemented some basic testing
+8. Media queries for tablet view (0:27)